emmy-bradfield/TrainingRepo/AWS/CLF-C01/8-Security-and-Compliance/README.md

 ```
 > optional; may be permitted IP address(es) or MFA requirement

-&nbsp; From this, it is clear the example given above is of an identity, which can be confirmed in that the policy JSON document does not have a principal paremter (required for resource policies), and sets the actual permissions rather than the bounds of permissions (such as permission bounds or OSC policies).
+&nbsp; From this, it is clear the example given in the embedded imnage is of an identity, which can be confirmed in that the policy JSON document does not have a principal paremter (required for resource policies), and sets the actual permissions rather than the bounds of permissions (such as permission bounds or OSC policies).
 <br/>
 <div style="text-align:right;">
 <a href="#top">Back To Top</a>